Muskrat: Behavior

-Muskrats provide an important food resource for many other animals, including mink, red and gray foxes, cougars, coyotes, wolves, boreal lynx, Canada lynx, bobcats, raccoons, brown and black bears, wolverines, eagles, hawks, large owls, snakes, alligators, and bull sharks.
-Otters, snapping turtles, herons, bullfrogs, large fish such as pike and largemouth bass, and predatory land reptiles such as monitor lizards prey on baby muskrats.
+Muskrats provide an important food resource for many other animals, including pikes, snapping turtles, American mink, foxes, coyotes, gray wolf, American black bears, lynxes, great horned owls, gyrfalcons, American goshawks, bald eagles, golden eagles, raccoons, black snakes, American alligators, and cottonmouths.
 Caribou, moose, and elk sometimes feed on the vegetation which makes up muskrat push-ups during the winter when other food is scarce for them.
 In their introduced range in the former Soviet Union, the muskrat's greatest predator is the golden jackal.
-They can be completely eradicated in shallow water bodies.
 During the winter of 1948–49 in the Amu Darya (river in central Asia), muskrats constituted 12.3% of jackal feces contents, and 71% of muskrat houses were destroyed by jackals, 16% of which froze and became unsuitable for muskrat occupation.
 Jackals also harm the muskrat industry by eating muskrats caught in traps or taking skins left out to dry.

 Muskrats, like most rodents, are prolific breeders.
 Females can have two or three litters a year of six to eight young each.
 The babies are born small and hairless and weigh only about 22 g.
 In southern environments, young muskrats mature in six months, while in colder northern environments, it takes about a year.
 Muskrat populations appear to go through a regular pattern of rise and dramatic decline spread over a six- to ten-year period.
 Some other rodents, including famously the muskrat's close relatives, such as the lemmings, go through the same type of population changes.

 Subspecies

 Distribution of subspecies in North America.

-Ondatra zibethicus has 16 subspecies: O.z. albus, O.z. aquihnis, O.z. bemardi, O.z. cinnamominus, O.z. macrodom, O.z. mergens, O.z. obscurus, O.z. occipitalis, O.z. osoyoosensis, O.z. pallidus, O.z.ripensis, O.z. rivalicus, O.z. roidmani, O.z. spatulatus, O.z. zalaphus and O.z. zibethicus.
+Ondatra zibethicus has 16 subspecies: O. z. albus, O. z. aquihnis, O. z. bemardi, O. z. cinnamominus, O. z. macrodom, O. z. mergens, O. z. obscurus, O. z. occipitalis, O. z. osoyoosensis, O. z. pallidus, O. z. ripensis, O. z. rivalicus, O. z. roidmani, O. z. spatulatus, O. z. zalaphus and O. z. zibethicus.